tlawrie/community/teps/0086-changing-the-way-result-parameters-are-stored.md

 To enhance the usage experience of a [Tasks Results](https://tekton.dev/docs/pipelines/tasks/#emitting-results) by end users, we want to change the way Results are stored to allow for greater storage capacity yet with the current ease of [reference](https://tekton.dev/docs/pipelines/variables/#variables-available-in-a-pipeline) and no specific additional dependencies such as a storage mechanism.

+The current way that Results are reported via a containers `terminationMessage` imposes a limit of 4KB per step, and 12KB total per TaskRun.

 ## Motivation

 <!--